 So, unless you need your shorts to be extra fancy (who does?) or need to save $10, I’d go with the Olivers Capital Short.

-Olivers Capital Short: The final verdict
+Olivers Capital Short Review: The final verdict

 The Olivers Capital Short is the perfect summertime, warm weather short.
 If you’re active, going to be active or even COULD be active.
 Reach for a pair of Olivers Capital Shorts over your traditional cotton shorts any day.
 We really recommend them.